 - How has your studio developed since it opened?

 - Personal information about you (studio owner) – leisure activities, significant others, where you grew up, etc.

-- If you have long-term employees and if they’re willing – tell their stories how they came to be involved in your studio.
+- If you have long-term employees and if they’re willing – tell their stories of how they came to be involved in your studio.

 Anything that sheds light on you and your studio – that fills out the story, is good.
-You don’t need to get too personal – just enough so that your clients and prospective clients get a feel how you and your studio got to where you’re at today.
+You don’t need to get too personal – just enough so that your clients and prospective clients get a feel of how you and your studio got to where you’re at today.